-The SDI and the NPCs are subject to six often-misunderstood caveats.
-First, the SDI does not say that all DFIs should raise interest rates until subsidy is zero.
-Second, neither the SDI nor the NPCs pretends to answer all questions asked about financial performance from all points of view.
-Standard financial analysis is still useful as long as it uses meaningful data.
-Third, comprehensive analyses should consider not only the SDI itself but also the level of subsidy, the actual yield, the subsidy-free yield, and the absolute change in the yield that would make subsidy zero.
-Fourth, neither the SDI nor the NPCs pretends to measure benefits.
-Fifth, the SDI and the NPCs require the analyst to find meaningful data and opportunity costs and to use the results to suggest ways to improve performance.
-Sixth, the SDI measures subsidy dependence as seen by society, not private profitability as seen by a private entity.
+The SDI and the NPC_s are subject to six often-misunderstood caveats.

+- The SDI does not say that all DFIs should raise interest rates until subsidy is zero. - Neither the SDI nor the NPC_S pretends to answer all questions asked about financial performance from all points of view.
+Standard financial analysis is still useful as long as it uses meaningful data. - Comprehensive analyses should consider not only the SDI itself but also the level of subsidy, the actual yield, the subsidy-free yield, and the absolute change in the yield that would make subsidy zero. - Neither the SDI nor the NPC_S pretends to measure benefits. - The SDI and the NPC_S require the analyst to find meaningful data and opportunity costs and to use the results to suggest ways to improve performance. - The SDI measures subsidy dependence as seen by society, not private profitability as seen by a private entity.

-The SDI and the $NPC_s$ are useful as measures of the social cost of DFIs and thus as part of the process that allots public funds.
+The SDI and the NPC_S are useful as measures of the social cost of DFIs and thus as part of the process that allots public funds.
 They are useful even in the absence of measures of benefits, although the existence of measures of cost should not be used to advocate for the irrelevance of benefits.
 An example is the issue of agricultural extension, often provided free to clients by agricultural DFIs.
 It is expensive to measure the benefits of extension.
 In contrast, it is inexpensive to measure the costs.
-Once costs are known, the pursuit of efficiency and improved social welfare can focus on down-toearth questions.
+Once costs are known, the pursuit of efficiency and improved social welfare can focus on down-to-earth questions.
 Is there a new technology that needs extension to speed its spread?
 Could farmers pay for it?
 Should only rich farmers be asked to pay for it?
 Should fees be phased in?
 Would subcontractors cost less and provide better service than the employees of the DFI?